doobert0814/NEOKitties/README.md

 ## Installation

-Go to https://github.com/doobert0814/NEOKitties and fork the repo
+Go to https://github.com/doobert0814/NEOKitties and fork the repo.

-Clone the repo down to your local machine
+Clone the repo down to your local machine.

 Run a bundle install to install all of the gems this game requires.